Amir earned his Ph.D. in chemical engineering from the University of Missouri-Columbia

 strontium and lanthanum using Column Chromatography, HPLC and ion exchange techniques.

-Recently he focuses on synthesis of phosphors materials for thermoluminescence applications
+Recently he focused on synthesis of phosphors materials for thermoluminescence applications

 and also estimating their thermodynamic properties by molecular dynamics simulations.